depressed-pho/quick-mining/README.md

   a block state indicating that they are covering *something*, but the thing they cover is not accessible from the scripting API.
 Addons can therefore not uncover them nor harvest covered plants.
-* The addon lets players mine blocks without consuming their [Hunger](https://minecraft.wiki/w/Hunger) value.
-This is because the scripting API is currently not capable of allowing addons to manipulate hunger.
-You might consider it overpowered but you have to live with that.
 * [Chiseled Bookshelf](https://minecraft.wiki/w/Chiseled_Bookshelf) cannot
   be quick-mined.
 It is supposed to be a container but it doesn't have a block component `minecraft:inventory` and thus we cannot retrieve books